coppercash/Writing/_posts/2015-11-26-Morning-Greeting.md

 # Moring Greeting

-I say good morning to my friends in a SNS group everyday.
+I say good morning to my friends in an SNS group everyday.

-It is much more easier for me to have an early start within this behaviour.
+It is much easier for me to have an early start with this behaviour.

 I had my alarm to wake me up.
 But this morning I woke up myself.

-So I said "AFTER days of getting up at the same time, I feel my biology alarm clock has been trained".
+So I said "AFTER days of getting up at the same time, I feel my body clock has been trained".

-Meanwhile I remembered, on my grammar book, it says perfect tense can't be used with AFTER.
+Afterwards I remembered, in my grammar book, it says perfect tense can't be used with AFTER.

-However, I really wanted to express that my biology alarm clock had ALREADY been trained.
+However, I really wanted to express that my body clock had ALREADY been trained.

 What is the proper expression?